Introduction

 Data privacy

-See the Provide context and Tools articles to learn more about what information is provided to the LLM and what it’s capable of doing with code execution.
+See the Provide context and Tools articles for more details on exactly what information is provided to the LLM and how customize it.

 Next steps